talut/rn-secure-storage/README.md

 ### F.A.Q

 - **Why should I use this package?**
 - *You can use other packages like react-native-keychain I know that package has more options.
-But you can store only username, password but you can store a lot of [key,value] with RNSecureStorage*
+But you can store only username and password, while with RNSecureStorage you can store a lot of [key,value] pairs*
 - **Why shouldn't I use react-native-secure-key-store**
 - *You can use that package but you can't get any good solution with lowest API of Android.
-Also that package is setted minSDK:18.
-Thats means you will occur some problems..*
+Also that package is set to minSDK:18.
+Thats means you might encounter some problems ...*
-- **Hey can I trust you code/package?**
+- **Hey can I trust your code/package?**
-- *You can see of my code in repo so you can review my code.
-Also if you want you can easily can fork my repo and changes what bothers you.
+- *You can see all of my code in the repo and can review it.
+Also if you want, you can easily can fork my repo and change what bothers you.
 This package is under MIT license.
 So I can't give you any warranty.*  **But you should know, I'm using this package in my projects.**
 - **Will you maintain this package?**
-- *Yeah I will planning this.
+- *Yeah, I'm planning to do so.
 But you know time can change everything.*
 -**How can I support you?**
 -*If you're using my package that's enough for me*